BrandonM-404/BrandonM-404/README.md

 ### Currently Working on:
  - Automation for Non-Profit Web Projects
- - JavaScript to TypeScript Projects
+ - Open to additional JavaScript to TypeScript Projects

 ### 🌱 I’m currently learning:
-- Vue.js
+- DevSecOps
-- Java(Enterprises still love it!)
-- DevSecOps(Need to practice my CI/CD more!)

  📫 How to reach me for work: **Check my LinkedIn!**